sfdrada/Checklist-Soundeffect/README.md

 https://github.com/sfdrada/Checklist-Soundeffect/assets/79337513/19c20384-f3ef-4d3d-8712-555596c792d8

 # Checkbox-Soundeffect Obsidian Plugin

-Checkbox-Soundeffect is an Obsidian plugin that enhances your checkbox experience by playing a sound whenever you click a checkbox.
-Make your note-taking and task management more engaging with this interactive sound feature.
+Checkbox-Soundeffect is an Obsidian plugin that enhances your checkbox experience by playing a sound whenever you click a checkbox or toggle an inline boolean field.
+Make your note-taking and task management more interactive and engaging with sound effects.

 ## Supported Checklist Formats

 The Checkbox-Soundeffect plugin currently supports the following checklist formats:

 - Standard checkboxes
 - Checkboxes in a numbered list
+- Inline boolean values when integrated with the Better Inline Fields plugin

+## Plugin Integration: Better Inline Fields

+The Checkbox-Soundeffect plugin can integrate with the "Better Inline Fields" plugin to provide an even more immersive note-taking experience.
+Specifically, the third trigger event for sound effects can be set to work when you toggle inline boolean values (e.g., `Some Field:: false` to `Some Field:: true` and works with its checkbox feature).

+**How to Enable Integration**

+1. Make sure both the Checkbox-Soundeffect and Better Inline Fields plugins are installed and enabled.
+2. Navigate to the Checkbox-Soundeffect settings and activate the "Enable Better Inline Fields Integration" option.
+3. Configure your third sound effect trigger within the Checkbox-Soundeffect settings.

+Now, when you toggle an inline boolean value using Better Inline Fields, the third sound effect will be triggered, adding an auditory layer to your interactions.

 ## Setup